 How to Know If AI Is Actually Right for Your Business

 Not every business needs AI.
-Here's a practical framework — backed by the data on what actually works — for figuring out where it makes sense and where it doesn't.
+Here's the framework I use, backed by the data on what actually works, to figure out where it makes sense and where it doesn't.

 By Thomas Tague · Updated

-Every week there’s a new headline about AI transforming some industry.
-And every week, business owners ask some version of the same question: should we be doing something with this?
+Every week there’s a new headline about AI transforming some industry, and every week a business owner asks me some version of the same thing: should we be doing something with this?
+Usually there’s a little worry underneath it, the sense that everyone else already figured this out and they’re falling behind.

-The honest answer is: sometimes yes, sometimes no, and the way to tell the difference isn’t complicated.
+Here’s the honest answer.
+Sometimes yes, sometimes no, and telling the difference isn’t complicated.

-It’s also worth knowing that “everyone is doing it” and “everyone is succeeding at it” are very different claims.
-McKinsey found that 88% of organizations now use AI somewhere — but only about a third have scaled it.
-And S&P Global Market Intelligence reported that the share of companies abandoning most of their AI projects rose from 17% to 42% in 2025.
+It’s also worth knowing that “everyone’s doing it” and “everyone’s succeeding at it” are very different claims.
+McKinsey found 88% of organizations now use AI somewhere, but only about a third have scaled it.
+And S&P Global Market Intelligence reported that the share of companies abandoning most of their AI projects climbed from 17% to 42% in 2025.
 The gap between those numbers is the whole game.
 Adopting AI is easy.
-Getting value from it is a discipline — and it starts with knowing whether you should be doing it at all.
+Getting anything out of it is a discipline, and it starts with knowing whether you should be doing it at all.

-Before thinking about tools or vendors or models, ask this: does your business have a task that happens repeatedly, follows predictable rules, and currently requires a human to do it?
+Before you think about tools or vendors or models, ask this: do you have a task that happens over and over, follows predictable rules, and right now needs a person to do it?

-If yes, that’s a candidate for AI automation.
-If no — if the work is genuinely judgment-heavy, relationship-driven, or highly variable — AI probably isn’t the right lever.
+If yes, that’s a candidate for automation.
+If no, if the work is genuinely judgment-heavy, built on relationships, or different every single time, AI probably isn’t your lever.

-This sounds obvious, but most of the AI projects that fail do so because someone skipped this question.
-They heard about a tool, got excited, and started implementing before they understood what problem they were actually solving.
-That’s not a technology failure; it’s a framing failure, and no amount of better models fixes it.
+Sounds obvious.
+But most of the AI projects that fail skipped this exact question.
+Someone heard about a tool, got excited, and started building before they could name the problem they were solving.
+That’s not the technology letting them down.
+It’s a framing failure, and no fancier model fixes it.

 Three signs AI is a good fit

-1. You have a bottleneck made of repetitive work.
-Document processing, data entry, intake forms, routing customer requests, summarizing long threads, tagging or categorizing content — if your team spends hours a week doing something that follows a consistent pattern, that’s automatable.
-This is also where the upside is largest: McKinsey estimates generative AI could automate the activities that take up 60 to 70 percent of employees’ time, and most of that is exactly this kind of pattern-following work.
+1. You’ve got a bottleneck made of repetitive work.
+Processing documents, entering data, handling intake forms, routing customer requests, summarizing long threads, tagging and sorting content.
+If your team spends hours a week on something that follows a consistent pattern, that’s automatable.
+It’s also where the upside is biggest.
+McKinsey figures generative AI could automate the activities that take up 60 to 70 percent of employees’ time, and most of that is exactly this kind of pattern-following work.

-2. The cost of a mistake is low to moderate.
+2. A mistake isn’t the end of the world.
 AI isn’t perfect.
 It makes errors.
-If those errors are easy to catch and low-stakes to correct, that’s a fine risk profile for automation.
-If the errors would be catastrophic — medical decisions, legal filings, financial transactions without review — you need a human in the loop.
+If those errors are easy to catch and cheap to fix, that’s a fine risk profile for automation.
+If a mistake would be catastrophic, think medical decisions, legal filings, moving money without review, you need a person in the loop, full stop.

-3. You have enough volume to make it worth building.
-If a task happens twice a week, automation probably isn’t worth the investment.
-If it happens dozens of times a day, the math changes quickly.
+3. You’ve got enough volume to make it worth building.
+If a task happens twice a week, automating it probably isn’t worth the effort.
+If it happens dozens of times a day, the math flips in a hurry.

 1. The work is mostly judgment and relationships.
-Sales, strategy, client management, creative direction — these involve nuance, context, and trust in ways that AI can assist with but can’t replace.
-Don’t automate the thing that makes you valuable.
+Sales, strategy, managing clients, creative direction.
+These lean on nuance, context, and trust in ways AI can help with but can’t replace.
+Don’t automate the thing that makes you worth hiring.

-2. You don’t have clean data.
-AI systems are only as good as what you feed them.
-If your data lives in spreadsheets that don’t match, in emails, in someone’s head — you’ll spend most of your time on data hygiene, not on the AI itself.
-Fix the data problem first.
-This is one of the most common reasons projects stall: the technology is ready before the inputs are.
+2. Your data’s a mess.
+AI is only as good as what you feed it.
+If your data lives in spreadsheets that don’t match, scattered across emails, or in one person’s head, you’ll spend all your time on cleanup instead of on the AI.
+Fix the data first.
+This is one of the most common reasons projects stall out.
+The technology’s ready long before the inputs are.

 3. You’re doing it because everyone else is.
-This is the most common trap.
+This is the trap I see most.
 “We need an AI strategy” is not a strategy.
-“We need to reduce the time our team spends on invoice processing” is a problem worth solving — and AI might be the right solution.
-The 42% abandonment rate above is largely built from projects that started with the first sentence instead of the second.
+“We need to cut the time our team spends on invoice processing” is a real problem, and AI might be the right answer to it.
+That 42% abandonment number is built mostly out of projects that started with the first sentence instead of the second.

-The businesses that succeed treat AI like any other investment: they define the outcome first, run a small test, and measure it before scaling.
-The ones that fail treat it like a mandate to “do AI” and work backward from the tool.
+The businesses that win treat AI like any other investment.
+They decide on the outcome first, run a small test, and measure it before scaling.
+The ones that lose treat it like a mandate to “do AI” and work backward from the tool.

 Start small.
-Pick one process, scope it tightly, and build something real.
-A focused pilot with measurable outcomes tells you more than any amount of planning.
+Pick one process, scope it tight, and build something real.
+A focused pilot with a number attached tells you more than any amount of planning.

-Define what success looks like before you build — a number you can point to, like “cut the time spent on intake from six hours a week to one.”
-If you can’t name that number, you’re not ready to build yet; you’re ready to investigate.
+Decide what success looks like before you build.
+A number you can point at, like “cut intake from six hours a week to one.”
+If you can’t name that number, you’re not ready to build.
+You’re ready to investigate.

-If you want a shortcut: have someone who understands both AI and your business walk through your operations and tell you where the leverage actually is.
+And if you want a shortcut, have someone who understands both AI and your business walk through your operations and tell you where the real payoff is.
+Half the value is often hearing “not here, but definitely there.”

 Frequently asked questions

 Is my business too small for AI?
-Almost certainly not — but “too small” is the wrong test.
-The right test is whether you have a repetitive, high-volume task with clear rules.
-A two-person business with a daily document-processing bottleneck is a better candidate than a 200-person company with no clear problem to solve.
+Almost certainly not, but “too small” is the wrong test.
+The right test is whether you’ve got a repetitive, high-volume task with clear rules.
+A two-person shop with a daily document bottleneck is a better candidate than a 200-person company with no clear problem to solve.

-Do I need to hire AI specialists to get started?
-No, and for most small businesses, hiring a full-time specialist is premature.
-A focused engagement to identify and build the right first project is usually the better path — you get the leverage without the fixed cost, and you learn whether a larger investment is justified.
+Do I need to hire AI specialists to start?
+No, and for most small businesses a full-time hire is premature.
+A focused engagement to find and build the right first project is usually the smarter move.
+You get the results without the fixed cost, and you learn whether a bigger investment is justified.

-How do I avoid becoming part of the 42% that abandon their projects?
-Define the problem and the success metric before you pick a tool, start with one tightly-scoped pilot, and make sure your data is clean enough to support it.
-The projects that get abandoned almost always skipped one of those three steps.
+How do I avoid becoming part of that 42%?
+Define the problem and the success metric before you pick a tool, start with one tightly scoped pilot, and make sure your data is clean enough to support it.
+The projects that get abandoned almost always skipped one of those three.

-What if AI just isn’t the right fit for us?
-Then the most valuable thing a good advisor can do is tell you that — before you spend money.
-Sometimes the answer is a simpler automation, a better-organized spreadsheet, or a process change.
-“You don’t need AI for this” is a legitimate and useful conclusion.
+What if AI just isn’t right for us?
+Then the most useful thing an honest advisor can do is tell you that before you spend the money.
+Sometimes the answer is a simpler automation, a better-organized spreadsheet, or a change to how you work.
+“You don’t need AI for this” is a real and useful conclusion.

-That’s the kind of work we do in our AI consulting engagements — not pitching technology, but finding the problems worth solving first, and being honest when the answer is to wait.
+That’s the kind of work I do in my AI consulting engagements.
+Not pitching technology, but finding the problems worth solving first, and being straight with you when the answer is to wait.

 Written by